 India Art Fair interrupted after police come to check complaint of anti-CAA paintings

-A performative art piece on the "strength of Indian women" at the India Art Fair was interrupted on Sunday after police arrived at the venue following a complaint that some paintings against the Citizenship (Amendment) Act (CAA) were being exhibited.
+A performative art piece on the "strength of Indian women" at the India Art Fair was interrupted after police arrived at the venue following a complaint that some paintings against the Citizenship (Amendment) Act were being exhibited.
 "We received a PCR call that some paintings depicting the CAA were being exhibited at the fair.
-A police team was sent to check it, but no such painting was exhibited," a senior police official said.
+A police team was sent to check it, but no such painting was exhibited," a senior police official said on Sunday.

-Curated by artist Myna Mukherjee, the art at the Italian Embassy Cultural Centre booth featured paintings as well as songs including Faiz Ahmad Faiz's "Hum Dekhenge", and poetry recitations talking about the love, beauty, tenderness and the strength of women across the country, Gargi Chandola, a participating artist told PTI.
+Curated by artist Myna Mukherjee, the art at the Italian Embassy Cultural Centre booth featured paintings as well as songs, including Faiz Ahmad Faiz's "Hum Dekhenge" , and poetry recitations talking about the love, beauty, tenderness and the strength of women across the country, Gargi Chandola, a participating artist told PTI.
 "The artwork was not about any one particular protest or issue.
 It is about women of India.
 We had together created a space to celebrate women.
-It was purely in solidarity and celebration of the resilience and strength of the women in India.
+It was purely in solidarity and celebration of the resilience and strength of the women in India," she said.

 "The India Art Fair management behaved very unprofessionally and made the matter out of proportion.
-Police did apologise for the misunderstanding and fair's management came charging on us without even trusting the artists works or the curator.
-That's very unfortunate "Without even knowing anything or the Urdu language which no one could read, everything was stopped," he said.
+Police did apologise for the misunderstanding and fair's management came charging on us without even trusting the artists' works or the curator.
+That's very unfortunate," Roy said.
+"Without even knowing anything or the Urdu language which no one could read, everything was stopped," he said.

-The fair's organisers said that while they "embrace the freedom of expression", ensuring safety and security of their visitors was "paramount".
-They said exhibitors were expected to share "details of the all activities" to take place at their booths during the course of the four day art event, which was not done for the performance in question.
+The fair's organisers said while they "embrace the freedom of expression", ensuring safety and security of their visitors was "paramount".
+They said exhibitors were expected to share "details of all the activities" to take place at their booths during the course of the four-day art event, which was not done for the performance in question.

 "We were informed about an incident that occurred at the booth of the Italian Embassy Cultural Centre where a performance was ongoing.
-Our contract with the Italian Embassy Cultural Centre, consistent with others, required them to share with us the details of all activities which were to take place at their booth over the course of four days of India Art Fair.
+Our contract with the Italian Embassy Cultural Centre, consistent with others, required them to share with us the details of all activities which were to take place at their booth over the course of four days of India Art Fair," the fair organisers said in a statement.
 "We were not informed about the activities at the booth.
-In fact, post the incident, the fair director spoke with the Italian Ambassador in New Delhi who confirmed that they too had not informed of the activities taking place in their booth," the fair organisers said in a statement.
+In fact, post the incident, the fair director spoke with the Italian ambassador in New Delhi who confirmed that they too had not informed of the activities taking place in their booth," they said.

-They said they found out about the commotion only after the police arrived and then followed it up with the Italian Embassy Culture Centre.
+The organisers said that they found out about the commotion only after the police arrived and then followed it up with the Italian Embassy Culture Centre.
 "The organisers of the India Art Fair only became aware of the activities when the police arrived.
-They informed us that they had received a complaint.
+They informed us that they had received a complaint," the statement said.

-In fact, post the incident, the fair's director spoke with the Italian Ambassador in New Delhi who confirmed that they too had not been informed of the activities taking place in their booth.
+In fact, post the incident, the fair's director spoke with the Italian ambassador in New Delhi who confirmed that they too had not been informed of the activities taking place in their booth.
 "India Art Fair embraces freedom of expression and believes individuals have the right to express their opinions in their own way.
-Artists are conscience keepers of a society and we place their voice at the centre of our programme.
+Artists are conscience keepers of a society and we place their voice at the centre of our programme," the organisers said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)